 - RESEARCH METHODS AND SKILLS (core course)

 - Two optional courses

 Semester 2: January to March

-Part-time students take the Art History: Research Methods in Practice course and three optional courses in their first year of study, and two optional courses and the Dissertation in their second year.
+Part-time students take the RESEARCH METHODS AND SKILLS course and three optional courses in their first year of study, and two optional courses and the dissertation in their second year.

 Programme alteration or discontinuation

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.